cybiosphere/Source/README.md

 ## <a name="introduction"></a>Introduction

-Cybiosphere is a kind of Metavers dedicated to ecology and eco-evolution.
+Cybiosphere is a Metavers dedicated to ecology and eco-evolution study.
 An infinite number of vegetal and animal species interacting with each other can be created and inserted in the virtual world without restarting the system.
-The ecosytem can be explored in 3D and time can be accelerated (up to x100) to monitor its evolution on long durations.
+The ecosytem can be explored in 3D and time can be accelerated (up to x1000) to monitor its evolution on long durations.
-The software solution provides a complete multi agent system that support for each individual entity: genetic, reproduction, neuronal networks for animal behavior, innate instinct and acquired experience, energy balance, individual fitness, predation, symbiosis… This covers a large part of the structuring factors of ecosystems and simulates spatial and temporal mechanisms that affect their evolution.
+The software solution provides a complete multi agent system that supports for each individual entity: genetic, reproduction, neuronal networks for animal behavior, innate instinct and acquired experience, energy balance, individual fitness, predation, symbiosis… This covers a large part of the structuring factors of ecosystems and simulates spatial and temporal mechanisms that affect their evolution.

 ## <a name="modules"></a>Modules